 Because of many things, Bexley is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Bexley really has some of the features that families look for when choosing a good community to raise children.
 Is Bexley perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

+Bexley is a somewhat ethnically-diverse city.
 The people who call Bexley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bexley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bexley include Irish, English, Italian, and Russian.
+Important ancestries of people in Bexley include German, Irish, English, Italian, and Polish.

 The most common language spoken in Bexley is English.
 Other important languages spoken here include Spanish and Slavic languages.